Scientific Paper Publications

 Summary:

 This work presents a therapeutic model that integrates clinical hypnosis, regression therapy, and IDF-based positivity training to reduce depressive symptoms.
-It highlights how subconscious restructuring and emotional reorientation produce long-term mood improvements.
+It highlights how subconscious restructuring and emotional reorientation produce long-term improvements in subjective well-being.

 The Master Neurophysiological Chain of Disease Formation